global lead advice & support service

 • Consumer products containing lead PVC mini-blinds, hair colour restorer, fishing sinkers, etc.

 • Environmental and product testing (how to collect samples and order laboratory analysis) - soil, water, rainwater, paint, dust.
-(The LEAD Group also sells a DIY home lead assessment kit for $80.)
+(The LEAD Group also sells DIY home lead assessment kits here.)

 • Hobbies and recreational activities which pose lead hazards making fishing sinkers, car repairs, furniture restoration, lead models, lead lighting, ceramics and pottery, shooting, making ammunition.